ahmedmujtaba1944/SQA_RoadMap/README.md

 ## OOP Concepts

 Basic concepts
-oop ?
+- oop ?
-class
+- class
-object
+- object
-encapsulation
+- encapsulation
-inheritance and its types
+- inheritance and its types
-polymorphism
+- polymorphism
-overloading
+- overloading
-overriding
+- overriding
-abstrction
+- abstrction
-class or interface
+- class or interface
-constuctors and its types
+- constuctors and its types
-access modifier, setter and getter final,finally, static, this keyword
+- access modifier, setter and getter
+- final,finally, static, this keyword

-### Object-Oriented Programming (OOP) is a programming paradigm that structures code around the concept of "objects," which can encapsulate(contian)
-data and behavior.
+### Object-Oriented Programming (OOP)
+- OOP is a programming paradigm that structures code around the concept of "objects," which can encapsulate(contian) data and behavior.
 In OOP, programs are designed by modeling real-world entities as objects and defining their interactions.this paradigm is based on four key principles:
 1. Encapsulation
 2. Inheritance
 3. Polymorphism
 4. Abstraction

+### Encapsulation:
-### Encapsulation: Bundling of data (attributes) and the methods (functions) that operate on the
-data into a single unit, called a class.
+-  Bundling of data (attributes) and the methods (functions) that operate on the  data into a single unit, called a class.
 This restricts access to some of the object's components  and prevents the accidental modification of data.

 i.e.,
 • Class: BankAccount